-The plaintiff seeks an hourly rate of \$200.00 for Samar Malik.
-Adewusi Decl. ¶ 3.
-It appears that Malik was also not admitted to the D.C.
+The plaintiff seeks hourly rates of \$200.00 and \$250.00 for Samar Malik.
+Adewusi Decl. ¶ 2.
+Malik was not admitted to the D.C.
 Bar during the period for which attorney's fees are sought.
-See id.
-Accordingly, the defendants contend that Malik's practice was not authorized.
 Defs.'
 Opp'n at 13.
-They further argue that even if her practice was authorized, the plaintiff has not provided sufficient evidence that Malik possesses "a level of experience and skill, or an adequate reputation" to support a \$200.00 billing rate.
+The defendants thus contend that Malik's practice was not authorized.
 Id.
-The defendants assert, therefore, that the hours claimed for Malik should be reduced to reflect a rate applicable to paralegals.
+Further, even if it was authorized, they argue, the plaintiff has not provided sufficient evidence to suggest that Malik possesses "a level of experience and skill, or an adequate reputation" to support a \$200.00 or \$250.00 billing rate.
+Id.
+The defendants request that the hours claimed for Malik should be reduced to reflect a rate that is applicable to paralegals.
 Id. at 14.

-As previously noted, attorneys who are not admitted to the D.C.
+Attorneys who are not admitted to the D.C.
 Bar are not entitled to reimbursement at attorney rates in IDEA proceedings.
 See Dickens, 724 F. Supp.
-2d at 120;

-Agapito, 477 F. Supp.
+2d at 120; Agapito, 477 F. Supp.
 2d at 112-13.
 Accordingly, the court reduces Malik's hourly rate to \$85.00, the rate charged by paralegals at the Chris Anwah Law Firm.
-Because this hourly rate is already lower than the paralegal rate set forth in the Laffey Matrix, the court need not reduce the rate any further.
+See Adewusi Decl. ¶ 3.
+Because this hourly rate is already lower than that set forth in the Laffey Matrix, the court need not reduce the rate any further.